Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Read our guide to UK tax rates and thresholds for sole traders, limited companies, partners and partnerships, employers, and other businesses.
+Read our guide to the current UK tax rates and thresholds affecting sole traders, limited companies, partners and partnerships, employers, and other businesses.

-The type and rate of taxes that you pay can also change according to your employment status as an employee or an employer.
-You might even be both, if you’re the owner and director of your own company and pay yourself a salary, or if you have a side-hustle on the go!
+The type and rate of taxes you pay can also change according to your status as an employee or an employer.
+You might even be both if you’re the owner and director of your own company and pay yourself a salary, or if you have a side-hustle on the go whilst working for an employer.

 When do tax rates change?